 CLASSIFICATION RESEARCH

-As part of the ongoing commitment to advancing Classification, the IPC has launched the 2025 IPC Classification Research Grant, which is envisaged to run from 2025 to 2028.
+As part of the ongoing commitment to advancing Classification, the IPC launched a second call of the IPC Classification Research Grant, which is envisaged to run from 2026 to 2028.

 This grant aims to support the development and improvement of best practice and evidence-based Classification systems in Para sports through the delivery of multidisciplinary research projects.